BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/06_setup_zabbixagent.md

 # 06_setup_zabbixagent
 The Zabbix Agent is a crucial component of the Zabbix monitoring system, responsible for collecting data from the systems it runs on and sending that information to the Zabbix Server for processing.
-Here's an overview of the Zabbix Agent:

 ## Objectives
 - Setup Zabbix Server for monitoring metrics on your system.